 The Nobel Prize was given also some years later to those who tried to forge peace in Northern Ireland.
 Do you see a parallel in the sense that you are still striving for a complete resolution?

 Shimon Peres: I don’t think so.
 When you make a breakthrough, things don’t happen automatically and instantly.
 But without a breakthrough, it would be just a wish in the air.

-Now, every important decision has to go through a long avenue of disappointments, of setbacks, of troubles.
+Every important decision has to go through a long avenue of disappointments, of setbacks, of troubles.
 I am totally unimpressed.
 I would be surprised if it would go smoothly.
 Somebody said, “You are as great as your crawl.”
 If you want to achieve something important, you have to fight and crawl for it under very uncomfortable conditions and circumstances.
 And then again, when you win a war, your people are united and applaud you.
 When you make peace, your people are doubtful and resentful.
 To negotiate peace is to negotiate with your own people, not with your opponent, and your own people say, “My God, why did you give up so much?
 Why were you in a hurry?
 Why didn’t you think this and that?”
 Well, if you think this and that, and you won’t be in a hurry, still you have to pay the price, because peace has a price as war has a price.
 The difference is that the price of war is unavoidably accepted.
 The price of the cost of peace cannot be measured.